-After you complete the exemptions form in pre-booking, you will only be able to book the parts of the assessments that you need to take.
+After completing this, you will only be able to book any assessments that you need to take.

-For example, if you have an exemption for SQE1 in full, the first bookable assessment will be SQE2.
-You will not see an option to book SQE1.
+For example, if you have an exemption for SQE2 in full, the first bookable assessment will be SQE1.
+You will not see an option to book SQE2.

 If you have started or passed the LPC, or meet the SRA’s transitional requirements, you can use qualifying work experience and SQE2 as an equivalent to a period of recognised training (training contract).
 You would not need to take SQE1.

-Please note that if you haven’t already registered for an SQE account, you can do so now (you don’t need to wait) or you can do so once you have had confirmation from the SRA.
-But you will need the SRA confirmation before you can complete the pre-booking steps if you are using this option.
-You will need to enter your SRA number in the exemptions section of the pre-booking steps in your SQE account.
+Once you have done this, you will need to enter your SRA number in the exemptions section of the pre-booking steps in your SQE account.
 This tells us that you can go straight to booking SQE2.